XPRNetwork/ts-smart-contract-docs/src/stdlib/action.md

 * ```ts
   function hasAuth(name: Name): bool
   ```
-  This function verifies that the provided name has auth (exists in block chain).
+  This function verifies that the action caller has the permission of name@active.

-  The function only preforms the check, but will not unwinds all pending changes if the name has not auth
+  The function only preforms the check, but will not throw an error if name@active authorization is not satisfied

-  If you need to perform check and unwind changes see `check` function
+  If you need to perform check and throw is not satisfied, see `check` function

   **Example**
   ```ts